Orlando, Florida Attractions

 386/775-3663

-Every winter (mid-November through March), endangered Florida manatees move to the warm waters of Blue Spring.
+Every winter (mid-November through March), endangered West Indian manatees move to the warm waters of Blue Spring, attracted to the 2,600-acre park and the largest spring on the St. John’s River.
 Ranger talks offer information and Q&A about these gentle giants, and the rangers know each manatee by name.
 When the manatees leave during the hotter months, humans can move back into the water for swimming, snorkeling, and tubing.
-Picnic areas, a hiking trail, camping, and river boat tours are also available.
-The park can get crowded on weekends, but it's still a natural escape from the Florida freeway.
+Picnic areas, a hiking trail, camping in tents, RVs and cabins, and guided river boat tours are also available.
+The park can get very crowded on weekends, when admission is restricted, but it’s still a natural escape from the Florida freeway and the manatees are fascinating. $6 per vehicle.

 Miniature Golf

-Ah, miniature golf--there's no better way to bring out the competitive streak in various family members, and Orlando is no exception to the many family tourism areas around the country with a proliferation of campy mini-golf courses.
-Of course there is mini-golf available at Disney, and here are some other options for the active imagination: Hawaiian Rumble Adventure Golf (407/351-3311), Pirate's Cove Adventure Golf (407/352-7378), and Tiki Island Volcano Golf (407/248-8180).
+Ah, miniature golf–there’s no better way to bring out the competitive streak in various family members, and Orlando is no exception to the many family tourism areas around the country with a proliferation of campy mini-golf courses.
+Of course there is mini-golf available at Disney, and here are some other options for the active imagination: Hawaiian Rumble Adventure Golf has two Orlando locations; Pirate’s Cove Adventure Golf and Tiki Island Volcano Golf are also very popular.